A faithful transformation

 Sympathetically renovated by multi-award winning architects, great care has been taken to retain many of the original features of this late Victorian villa, such as:

-- The stained glass entrance and staircase glazing
+- The beautiful stained glass entrance and hallway

 - The encaustic floor tiles to the entrance hall (which also features some of the original plaster work)

 - The superb sweeping staircase with its beautifully carved oak bannister and newel post

 - 10” (25 cm) skirting boards, replaced and reused wherever possible

 - 7” (18cm) wide architraves within the apartments

 - Four panelled doors with moulding throughout, complete with beehive door handles